uaf-arctic-eco-modeling/dvm-dos-tem/HOWTO_RELEASE.md

    software.
- * The MINOR number (middle) will be updated when changes have been made to science concepts, major implementation changes for scienctifc aspects of the code or new calibration numbers.
+ * The MINOR number (middle) will be updated when changes have been made to science concepts, major implementation changes for scienctifc aspects of the code calibration numbers are updated, or large new features are added.
  * The MAJOR (left) number will be updated for major milestones.
 This will likely be points where the model is run for "production" or major testing and validation steps are completed and documented.